eazolan/SchwabV2/README.md

 Parameters for analyze-options:
 - `-f, --funds`: Available funds for trading
 - `-r, --results`: Number of top results to display (default: 10)
+- `--include-nonstandard`: Include non-standard options (adjusted for splits/mergers).
+By default, these are filtered out.

 ## Folder Structure